 Since many of you have asked us for advices, we’ve put together some simple guidelines and tips on healthy children’s food.
 These things have worked for us and Elsa, hopefully they can help some of you as well.
 We won’t quote any doctors or scientists.
 There are facts supporting our opinions and probably facts who don’t.
 Believe what you want, that’s what we do.

 Try to reduce or eliminate gluten and dairy products during your baby’s first years.
 They can be hard to digest for anybody, but especially for young children.
 Even if they are not allergic or intolerant, many people can react to these food irritants.

 No sugar during your baby’s first years.
 Sugar tastes good but has lots of downsides.
 It causes hyper activity, lower the immune system and can lead to dental caries, to mention a few.
 We also have our own theory about sugar.
 Once you start offering sweets, it will be harder to get children to try things that are not sweet.
 The longer you prolong the introduction of sugar, the more open your children will be towards trying new foods and eating their greens.
 Which makes life a whole lot easier for yourself.

 If you are a vegetarian, raise your children to be the same until they are old enough to express their own opinion.
 Why give your child something that you would’t eat yourself?
 They get plenty of proteins, fats, vitamins and minerals from vegetables, eggs, oils, fruit, beans, lentils, seeds and nuts.
-If you want to be on the safe side, you can give vitamin and mineral supplement for small children.
+Give supplements suited for small children (read more here).